 Aircraft engines need some form of cooling to avoid damage to the engine.
 The heat generated by the combustion process is only put to work partially and the rest will warm the engine and must be directed away through some form of cooling system.
 This will keep the engine within temperature limits as to ensure reliability and long service life.

-Most commonly used piston aircraft engines have some sort of air cooling but there are some types that using a liquid cooling system only or a combination of both, all with their own advantages.
+Most commonly used piston aircraft engines have some sort of air cooling but there are some types that are using a liquid cooling system only or a combination of both, all with their own (dis)advantages.
 Gas turbine engines use secondary or external air to cool internal engine parts.

 The cooling system is designed to reduce and control the temperature of the engine and in particular the cylinder barrels and heads, which contain the combustion chamber and valves.
-Other parts like bearings and pistons are usually cooled by recirculating oil with its own (sometimes thermostatically controlled) cooler.
+Other parts like bearings and pistons are usually cooled by recirculating oil with its own (sometimes thermostatically controlled, recommended!) cooler.

 If there was no cooling at all the temperatures would rise to such high levels that detonation would be guaranteed with even more internal damage as a result.
 If left uncontrolled, the metals inside the engine would be red hot and even oil will start to boil and loose its effectiveness.
 Engine failure is then unavoidable.

-Most of the excess heat is lost through the exhaust (explains why the turbo gets red hot) and oil cooler, but some 33% must be dissipated by some form of cooling, be that air or some form of liquid solution.
+Most of the excess heat is lost through the exhaust (this explains why the turbo gets red hot at high power settings) and oil cooler, but some 33 % must be dissipated by some form of cooling, be that air or some form of liquid solution.

 This type of cooling has a weight penalty but this is offset by the advantage that all cylinders are even in temperature, they cannot be shock cooled during high speed/ low power descends and the coolant can be thermostatically controlled so that the engine is quicker to warm up and remains on a constant operating temperature at all times.
 Which extends into more reliability, lower fuel consumption and longer engine life, to name but a few advantages.